Cardi B, Queen Latifah, Lil Nas X shine at BET Awards - WTMJ

 But the “Savage” rapper made up for it when she won best female hip-hop artist moments later.

-“I really forgot to say ‘thank you Cardi’ for even putting me on ‘WAP’ because it makes me feel so good to be acknowledged by one of my peers, who I think so highly of,” Megan Thee Stallion said.
+“I really forgot to say ‘thank you Cardi’ for even putting me on ‘WAP’ because it makes me feel so good to be acknowledged by one of my peers, who I think so highly of,” said Megan Thee Stallion, who was the big winner of the night with four trophies.
 “I think so highly of all the women who was nominated in this category.”

 Along with celebrating female artists, the BET Awards also highlighted gay pride with a seductive performance by Lil Nas X and Queen Latifah, who thanked her reported partner and son when she accepted the Lifetime Achievement Award.